WRI 3201 (LUOA), WRIT 201 (LUO): Introduction to Creative Writing

 Writing Workshop: Original Work of Creative Nonfiction: Rough Draft and Peer Review Assignment

 The student will write a 500–750-word creative nonfiction piece based on the elements of nonfiction described in the reading.
 The student will write a rough draft based on the outline and submit it for professor and peer feedback.
-In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions.
+For the peer review, the student will provide substantive feedback to at least 2 classmates regarding the original compositions and write a 100-word minimum summation assessment of the strong and weak components of each of the classmate’s rough drafts.
+(CLO: B, D, E, and F; FSLO: CIL 2, 3)

 Original Work of Creative Nonfiction: Final Draft Assignment

-The student will revise and edit his/her rough draft and submit a final draft which incorporates the feedback from his/her classmates and professor.
+The student will revise and edit his/her 500-750 word rough draft and submit a final draft in MLA format that incorporates the feedback from his/her classmates and professor.
+(CLO: D, E; FSLO: CIL 1, 2, 3)

 Writing Workshop: Original Work of Poetry: Rough Draft and Peer Review Assignment

 After completing the assigned readings, the student will write 1 original work of poetry based on the elements of poetry described in the reading.
 The student will write an original poem.
-The student will also complete a set of questions detailing his/her reasoning for writing the poem.
+The student will also complete a set of questions detailing his/her reasoning for writing the poem in a 150-word analysis in MLA format.
 Then, the student will submit it for professor and peer feedback.
-In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions.
+In the peer review, the student will provide substantive feedback to at least 2 classmates regarding their original compositions in a 100-word summation analysis of each piece.
+(CLO: B, D, E, and F; FSLO: CIL 2, 3)

 Original Work of Poetry: Final Draft Assignment

-The student will revise and edit his/her rough draft and submit a final draft which incorporates the feedback from his/her classmates and professor.
-The student will also respond to a set of questions detailing his/her process revising and improving the poem.
+The student will revise and edit his/her rough draft and submit a final draft that incorporates the feedback from his/her classmates and professor.
+The student will also respond to a set of questions detailing his/her process of revising and improving the poem in a 200-word summary of revisions in MLA format.
+(CLO: D, E; FSLO: CIL 1, 2 and 3)

 Self-Evaluation and Writing Plans Assignment

-The student will evaluate progress and growth in the course, reflecting on what he/she gained from the process of feedback and revision.
+The student will evaluate progress and growth in the course in 50-100 words in MLA format, reflecting on what he/she gained from the process of feedback and revision.
 The student will also forecast what he/she plans to do with the writing created throughout the course.
+(CLO: E; FSLO: CIL 2)

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.